 - obtaining a bequest, devise or other grant of money or property for a charitable purpose.

-If you are registered with the Australian Charities and Not-for-profits Commission you will only have to notify the agency to conduct charitable collections.
+If you are registered with the Australian Charities and Not-for-profits Commission, you only need to notify the agency before conducting charitable collections.